Mavenoid/prompt-hyperopt/README.md

 ## Features

+* Seemlessly switch between API language-models such as GPT3 and locally-run models such as GPT2, GPT-J and Flan-T5.
 * Optimize `temperature` and `top_p` rather than guessing.
 * Calibrate token biases to get results similar to [neutral-prompt calibration](https://arxiv.org/pdf/2102.09690.pdf).
 * Optimize for prompts which generate parseable results rather than going off script.